 We recently bought a big time fixer upper, and have been working our way through perhaps the biggest projects of our lives.
-The amount of roofing, tiling, landscaping, and Gold Coast Plumbing Experts we’ve talked to during this project is insane!
-That’s why I am so excited to share with you today our Bathroom Reveal for our Hall Bath.
-We gutted this bathroom down to the nothing’s and have put it back together slowly but surely.
+That's why I am so excited to share with you today our Bathroom Reveal for our Hall Bath.
+We gutted this bathroom down to the nothing's and have put it back together slowly but surely.
 Everything just had to go, it had certainly seen better days.
-We have never done a total gut project before, but I was so excited to try it.
+Not only that, but we have never done a total gut project before.
+Still, I was so excited to try it.

 This is what it looked like before.

 Back story, our new (to us) house we bought had been neglected, and honestly felt like it had never truly been loved... so that's been our mission as we turn this place into a home.
 This little hall bath functions as the 2nd bath for our kids use mostly, but also for guests.
 I wanted it to have a good amount of style to make up for obvious short comings, i.e. no natural light and minimal space to work with.

 When designing a space, I typically try to come up with a jumping off point as a main anchor for the space and anchor for my design.
 For this bathroom, the jumping off point was the AMAZING Bedrosians Allora Stella Tile.

 In order to save time, effort, and money we replaced the two piece tub and surround with a new more modern option that even had a built in nook to hold bottles and soap.
 I was quite surprised that the tub was metal when it came, for the price I was expecting acrylic or something of that nature.

 I could not add more cabinetry in this space due to square footage restraints.
 The pre fabricated vanity was a beautiful wood tone, which I really wanted in order to add more warmth to the space.
 It also came with the countertop, as well as sink which was super convenient.
 The other upside was that it has all kinds of cute compartments and really maximizes the small cabinets.